Painting your boat is important for at least two reasons:

-Right, now that the hard philosophy is over, we can continue to the discussion.
-Firstly the second point, regarding aesthetics.
 As our friend put it:”A sailboat can be of any color, as long as it is white.”
-And our boat is white.
-That ends the first discussion.
+And our sailboat is white.

-Second comes the chemical protection.
-Namely the WestSystem epoxy we used is not in long term UV resistant (are any “pure” epoxies?) and thus needs something to cover its nudity.
-Secondly, paint can protect against osmosis, or so called blisters (West System is real scientific about them here).
+Paint offers important protection to the boat.
+Our WestSystem epoxy is not in long term UV resistant and needs a covering coat.
+On polyester boats, paint can protect against osmosis, or so called blisters (West System is real scientific about them here).
 Of course there are other aspects of paints, but I dare say that these are the main ones.
 What you need depends on what you have.

-By the Internet, the best boat topcoats (outside) are two part polyurethane paints.
-Most of them apply for above deck and below deck, need a two part primer and need at least two coats (average coverage under 10 m^2/L).
-Below deck paints are usually antifouls.
+Recommended boat topcoats (outside) are hard and durable two part polyurethane paints.
+Most of them apply equally well above deck and below deck, need a two part primer and need at least two coats (average coverage under 10 m^2/L).

 There are also one component polyurethane paints.
 John Welsford has said that some of his “test pieces” have survived the nicest with single component polyurethane coats.
 Other forums say that you can forget about single component paints, they suck.
 So, again, it is open to discussion.
 Wikipedia can help, if you know what you are reading.